 maintain 320 locomotives using five maintenance depots in four

-KDR came together with the express aim of becoming a public
+Keolis Downer came together with the express aim of becoming a

-transport operator in Melbourne after the Victorian Government
+public transport operator in Melbourne after the Victorian

-initiated an international public transport tender for the
+Government initiated an international public transport tender for

-In June 2009 KDR was announced as Preferred Tenderer for the
+In June 2009 Keolis Downer was announced as Preferred Tenderer

-franchise to run Melbourne's trams and on 1 September 2009 the
+for the franchise to run Melbourne's trams and on 1 September 2009

-Victorian Government confirmed KDR as the successful tenderer for
+the Victorian Government confirmed the partnership as the

-The new franchises commenced from 30 November 2009, from which
+The new franchise commenced on 30 November 2009 and Keolis

 possible extension for another seven years.

-is to 'think like a passenger' with the aim of delivering the best
+tram network is to 'think like a passenger' with the aim of

-possible travelling experience.
-Our approach will also contribute
+delivering the best possible travelling experience.
+Our approach

 Our ability to 'think like a passenger' at all points of the